 3.4 SPORTFIX®CLEAN snow trap channel collects and filters melted snow

 Artificial turf can also be used in winter.
 When clearing snow, however, the microplastic discharge is considerable and is dramatically visible as black deposits on the snow.

 There is usually a snow collection point for the snow removed from the site.
 In order to collect the plastic particles carried out during snow clearing when the piles of snow melt, this area is equipped with the SPORTFIX CLEAN snow trap channel.
 This collects and filters the melted snow with the microplastic particles (granulate and broken blades of grass).
 The amount of microplastic that can be collected in a single place is tremendous.
 The size of the collection point can easily be adapted to the local snow conditions.

 4. Benefits for operators and clubs with artificial turf pitches

 4.1 Low additional costs and long maintenance intervals as security for operators and clubs

 Since the filtration system is combined with the linear drainage, it results in only minor additional costs.
-The HAURATON filter system SPORTFIX CLEAN along the artificial turf pitch costs approx. 25,000 euros.
+The HAURATON filter system SPORTFIX CLEAN inclusive the drainage channels along the artificial turf pitch costs approx. 35,000 euros.
 In addition, there are costs for the installation which can also be paid for by the clubs themselves.

 The system is proven to work reliably over long periods of time.
 The maintenance intervals are far apart and cleaning the filter is simple: after many years of use, a so-called filter cake forms on the filter surface.
 This is peeled off every three to five years during maintenance and only the removed filter substrate is refilled.